Mosaic 🟢 Beta — full HTTPS stack shipped

 Follow the progress

-Mosaic is public and in progress.
+Mosaic is public and usable.
 The spec is the source of truth — phases advance through PRs tracked on the repos.